googlefonts/googlefonts.github.io/gf-guide/statics.md

 Google’s static fonts API supports up to 18 styles in one family: up to 9 weights (Thin–Black), + their matching Italics.
 The table below lists each style’s specific name table entries and bit settings.

-`fontmake` doesn’t produce Mac names entries any more.
+`fontmake` doesn’t produce Mac name entries any more.
 If you must add the name for platform 1 (Mac), make sure they are the same as the one in Platform 3 (Windows).

 | Filename                        | Family Name (ID 1, Win) | Subfamily Name (ID 2, Win) | Typographic Family Name (ID 16) | Typo Subfamily Name (ID 17) | OS/2 usWeightClass | OS/2 fsSelection | head macStyle |
 |---------------------------------|-------------------------|----------------------------|---------------------------------|-----------------------------|--------------------|------------------|---------------|